bigmoby/addon-wireguard/README.md

-# Home Assistant Community Add-on: WireGuard
+# Home Assistant Community Add-on: WireGuard Client

 This project was moved to [Wireguard Client add-on][new_project].